josezy/firebase-mcp/README.md

    ```
    The server will read the file, detect its content type, and upload it to Firebase Storage.

-   > **Note for LLM MCP Clients**: This method is strongly recommended for binary files like PDFs and images when working with Claude and other LLMs, as they often struggle with base64 encoding of large binary files.
+   > ‼️ **Note for MCP Clients**: This method is strongly recommended for all file types, especially binary files like PDFs and images.
+Path-based uploads are faster and more reliable than base64 encoding, which often fails with large files. ‼️
-   >
-   > **Special Note for Claude**: When working with PDFs and other documents, Claude can use its internal document references like `/antml:document` or `/antml:document[1]` (for multiple attachments).
-The server will automatically search for the attached files in common Claude upload locations.

 2. **Base64 Data URL** (For binary data)
    ```json